...

 The assessment process for this visa unfolds in two distinct stages:

-1. Initial Eligibility Check: During this stage, we evaluate your application to ascertain its eligibility.
+1. Initial Eligibility Check: During this stage, your application is assessed to ascertain its eligibility.
 If deemed eligible, your application will either be added to the visa queue for further processing or refused if it fails to meet the criteria.

-2. Once a place becomes available in the visa queue, we proceed with the thorough assessment of your application.
-This involves reviewing all submitted documents, verifying information, and conducting necessary checks.
+2. Visa Queue: Once a place becomes available in the visa queue, your visa application will continue to be assessed.
+This involves assessing your submitted documents, verifying information, and conducting necessary checks.
 Based on this assessment, a decision will be made regarding the granting of the visa.

 Consider another visa